-- In Excel spreadsheet presence of excessive number of columns.
+- In an Excel spreadsheet presence of an excessive number of columns.

 - Using the disabled Macros of Excel into Access.

-- Making use of the tool wizards while designing query or any other objects.
+- Making use of the tool wizards while designing queries or any other objects.

 How To Fix Microsoft Access Subscript Out Of Range Error?

-Subscript Out Of Range Error is not very big issue which require so much of professional skill to fix.
-Generally it occurs due to your silly mistakes in following the criteria of Excel and Access application.
-So, review the below checklist to fix Access Subscript Out Of Range Error by making few adjustment settings.
+Subscript Out Of Range Error is not a very big issue that require so much of professional skill to fix.
+Generally, it occurs due to your silly mistakes in following the criteria of the Excel and Access application.
+So, review the below checklist to fix Access Subscript Out Of Range Error by making a few adjustment settings.

 Fix 1: Don’t Put Anything Over The Limit

-Firstly checks out how many numbers of columns are there in your Excel spreadsheet?
+Firstly checks out how many numbers columns are there in your Excel spreadsheet?
 It’s important because MS Access table can’t contain more than 255 numbers of fields.

 The best option to fix this issue is, by reducing the unwanted number of columns.
-Only keep the column which contain crucial data or which contains the primary key.
+Only keep the column that contains crucial data or which contains the primary key.

 The second step that you can take for this is splitting the Access database.

 Fix 2: Remove The Calculated Columns

-If your Excel workbook contain any calculated columns and you are directly transferring it on Access then it may generate Subscript Out Of Range Error.
-As, it is found that Access database fails to translate the calculated or formatted Excel fields.
+If your Excel workbook contains any calculated columns and you are directly transferring it on Access then it may generate Subscript Out Of Range Error.
+As it is found that the Access database fails to translate the calculated or formatted Excel fields.

 So, for this firstly you need to copy the calculated column.
 After then only paste the value of the calculated columns into a new column.
 At last, delete the calculated column.

 Fix 3: Make Your Excel or Access Error-Free First

 Just make a quick glance over complete of your Excel spreadsheet, so that no error is found in your Excel workbook.

-It’s important to check because if you are importing an error contain Excel spreadsheet into Access then obviously the error will cause issue in your Access database too.
-As a result you will get Subscript Out Of Range Error in Access.
+It’s important to check because if you are importing an error contain Excel spreadsheet into Access then obviously the error will cause issues in your Access database too.
+As a result, you will get Subscript Out Of Range Error in Access.
 So it’s better to check…..!